jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/pdf_preview.md

 ## Design

-The modal is implemented using `@nextui-org/modal` and provides a user-friendly interface for previewing PDFs.
+Modal is implemented using `@nextui-org/modal` and provides a user-friendly interface for previewing PDFs.

 ### Backdrop and Styling
-The modal includes a gradient backdrop for enhanced visuals.
+Modal includes a gradient backdrop for enhanced visuals.
 ![PDF Preview Modal](/img/pdf_preview_backdrop.png)
 ### Error Handling
 If an error occurs (e.g., file not found), a user-friendly error message is displayed.